-As the U.S. population ages, it is common to inherit an IRA from mom or dad, an aunt or uncle, or even a sibling or friend.
+As the U.S. population ages, it is common to inherit an IRA from a mom, dad, aunt, uncle, or even a sibling or friend.
 This often happens when you are in or near retirement.
-You have a few choices on how you treat this IRA.
-(If you inherited an IRA from your spouse different options apply so see the article Inherited an IRA from my Spouse.)
+You have a few choices on how you treat this IRA (unless you inherited an IRA from your spouse, then different options apply).

 You always have the option of cashing in an inherited IRA.
-You will pay taxes on the amount of the distribution, but no 10% IRA early withdrawal penalty tax.
-If you choose this option you must cash in the entire inherited IRA by December 31st of the fifth year following the original IRA owner’s death.
+You will pay taxes on the amount of the distribution but no 10% IRA early-withdrawal penalty tax.
+If you choose this option, you must cash in the entire inherited IRA by December 31 of the 10th year following the original IRA owner’s death.
 Although no penalty tax applies, this may not be your best option.
-Cashing in a large IRA could mean anywhere from 25% – 39.6% of it goes right to federal taxes.
-State income taxes will apply too.
-For this reason, you may want to consider option 2 below.
+Cashing in a large IRA could mean that up to 37% of it would go right to federal taxes.
+State income taxes will apply, too.

-As a beneficiary, you must take minimum distribution amounts from the inherited IRA each year according to your life expectancy using a specific set of rules.
-These distributions are called Required Minimum Distributions and are frequently referred to as RMDs.
-This option of taking withdrawals over your life expectancy is frequently referred to as a “Stretch IRA”.
+As a beneficiary, you must take minimum distribution amounts from the inherited IRA each year, according to your life expectancy, using a specific set of rules.
+These distributions are called required minimum distributions (RMDs).

-The nice thing about this option is that you can always withdraw the money faster if needed.
-The rules simply dictate the minimum you must withdraw.
-Withdrawing more than the minimum is always ok.
+Prior to the 2019 SECURE Act, you were able to set up an inherited IRA, with you as the beneficiary, and take RMD withdrawals slowly.
+This option of taking withdrawals over your life expectancy was frequently referred to as a “stretch IRA.”
+The nice thing about this option was that you could always withdraw the money sooner if needed.
+The RMD rules simply dictated the minimum you must withdraw.
+Withdrawing more than the minimum was always allowed.

-With a Stretch IRA, your first minimum distribution must occur by December 31 of the year following the year of the original IRA owner’s death.
-You will need the following information to calculate the required minimum distribution amount:
+If you are the recipient of a stretch IRA, your first required minimum distribution must occur by December 31 of the year following the year of the original IRA owner’s death.
+You need the following information to calculate the required minimum distribution amount:

 Use the information above in the steps outlined below:

-- As a non-spouse beneficiary, you start by looking up your life expectancy as shown in Table I of IRS Publication 590.
+- As a non-spouse beneficiary, start by looking up your life expectancy as shown in Table I of IRS Publication 590.
 Use your age as of item 1 in the list above.
-(When accessing this link scroll down to Appendix C to find the appropriate life expectancy table.)

-A Trust or Other Entity Inherited the IRA
+When Trusts or Other Entities Inherit the IRA

-If you represent a trust or other entity that is not an individual person a different set of rules will apply.
-You can cash in the IRA and it is likely you will have to do so within five years.
-The exception to this would be if all beneficiaries of the trust are individual people, then you may have the option of stretching distributions out over the life expectancy of the oldest trust beneficiary.
+If you represent a trust or other entity that is not an individual person, a different set of rules will apply.
+You can cash in the IRA, and you will likely have to do so within five years (not 10).
+However, when the trust's beneficiaries are individuals, those individuals will be treated as designated IRA beneficiaries to determine RMDs.